| |

 Culture.
 In 2003, she followed in her students’ footsteps and was

-herself ordained as a rabbi at the Academy for Jewish Religion.
-Shortly
+herself ordained as a rabbi at the Academy for Jewish Religion in New

-after her ordination, she founded Ohel Ayalah, an outreach project to
+York.
+Shortly after her ordination, she founded Ohel Ayalah (Helen's Tent),

 Rabbi ELISA KLAPHECK, Frankfurt